Italian ironclad Ancona: Later career

 For the rest of her long career, Ancona served in a variety of roles, both in the main fleet and in Italy's colonial empire.
 After the end of the war, the government lost confidence in the fleet and drastically reduced the naval budget.
 The cuts were so severe that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.
 Some time after 1866, the ship was rebuilt as a central battery ship, with most of her guns located in a central, armored casemate.
 Two other guns were placed in the bow as chase guns, with a third mounted as a stern chaser.
 At around 1871, her armament was also revised, to two 10 in guns in the bow and nine 203 mm guns, four on each broadside and the last in the stern.
 Later, her armament was changed again, to eight 6 in guns, six 4.7 in guns, four 57 mm quick firing (QF) guns, and two 37 mm Hotchkiss revolver cannons.
+By October that year, the ship was stationed in Genoa.

 In 1873, the ship was assigned to the 1st Division of the main Italian fleet unit, the Permanent Squadron; the other vessels of the division were the ironclads Roma and Conte Verde.
 Together with the ships of the 2nd Division, the entire squadron cruised in the Mediterranean that year.
 On 10 June 1887, the annual fleet maneuvers began; Ancona was assigned to the "attacking squadron", along with the ironclads San Martino and Duilio, the protected cruiser Giovanni Bausan, and several smaller vessels.
 The first half of the maneuvers tested the ability to attack and defend the Strait of Messina, and concluded in time for a fleet review by King Umberto I on the 21st.
 As of 1 October 1893, she was stationed in Taranto along with Affondatore, the protected cruisers Liguria, Etruria, and Umbria, the torpedo cruisers Monzambano, Montebello, and Confienza, and several other vessels.
 She remained there through 1894.
 She was used as a harbor guard ship in Taranto through 1895.
 Ancona was stricken from the naval register in 1903 and then broken up for scrap.